 The single flowers of the cultivated vine are with most Rebsorten hermaphroditic or two-sexed.
-That is, they contain in a single flower both the stamen with the male gametes in the pollen grains (= pollen) and the ovary with the female oocytes and the scar to be pollinated (see also in detail in detail below flower bud ).
-The full flowering stage is reached when about half of the flower toads have been dropped.
-However, the individual flowers never bloom at the same time, but in a time-delayed sequence, as well as the individual batches of the vine depending on exposition (Sunlight) and position on the fruit shoot not simultaneously, but start with a time delay with the flower.
+That is, they contain in a single flower both the stamen with the male gametes in the pollen grains (= pollen) as well as the ovary with the female oocytes and the scar to be pollinated (see also in detail in detail below flower bud ).
+The stage of full bloom is reached when about half of the flower toads have been dropped.
+However, the individual flowers never bloom at the same time, but in a time-delayed sequence, as well as the individual batches of the vine depending on exposition (Sunlight) and position on the fruit shoot not at the same time, but start with a time delay with the flower.

 The total flowering time is normally about eight days, but it can also last up to three weeks in bad, wet-cold weather.
-With increasing global warming or the climate Change A trend can be observed for earlier flowering dates with shorter flowering time.
-The number and size of the bouquets as well as the number of single flowers were already created a year earlier in the formation of the winter bud (see initiation ).
+With increasing global warming or the climate Change A trend can be noted for earlier flowering dates with shorter flowering time.
+The number and size of the flowers as well as the number of single flowers were already created a year earlier in the formation of the winter bud (see initiation ).
 On a fruit shoot are usually one to three (to a maximum of five) inflorescences in the form of a so-called panicle (actually, the term grape is not correct for the inflorescence of the vine).
 After flowering, pollination and successful fertilization, the ovary develops into a berry and the fruit into a grape. each grape has an average of about 150 berries.
-However, it depends on the fertility success, if from the maternal tissue of the Fruchtknotens actually berries a berry.
+However, it depends on the success of the fertilization, if a berry actually matures from the maternal tissue of the ovary.
 In bad weather, the process of pollination and the unfertilierten flowers suffers Verrieseln (fall off).

-On the other hand are the Wild vines (Vitis vinifera sylvestris) usually dioecious, that is, each vine carries either only male or only female sexual organs.
+On the other hand are the Wild vines (Vitis vinifera sylvestris) usually dioecious, that is, each vine bears either only male or only female sexual organs.
 In the vine, both organs are present as an attachment, but only one organ is functional, while the other is hormonally suppressed.
 In dioecious plants is selfing (Self-fertilization) is not possible and the fertilization of the female plants can only be done by cross-pollination with pollen of a male vine.
-The forced recombination of paternal and maternal hereditary genetics preserves genetic diversity in a wild population and facilitates adaptation to environmental changes ( heterozygosity = Spalterbigkeit).
+The forced recombination of the paternal and maternal genetic traits preserves the genetic diversity in a wild population, thus facilitating adaptations to environmental changes ( heterozygosity = Breakage).
 In viticulture, this is not desirable because of the uncertain yields.
 However, many are considered documents used varieties hybrids of wild vines and thus dioecious.
 In the breeding From records are preferred varieties with male flowers, which cause less effort because of the lack of grapes.

-A selfing (Self-fertilization) is usually avoided by nature, since only the pollination secures the continuance.
+A selfing (Self-fertilization) is usually avoided by nature, as only the pollination ensures the continuity.
 In hermaphrodite flowers, the female scars are self-sterile by chemical, physiological and mechanical mechanisms for their own male pollen.
 But there are other mechanisms in nature as mentioned.
 Because with the Wild vines Self-fertilization is simply prevented by the presence of the two-sexes or separate sexes.
 In crops, these self-sterility mechanisms have often been completely or partially bred.
 In the fruit and seed formation grape scaffold, berry skin and berry meat, and the seed shells are formed with the supply tissue for the embryo of the mother vine.
-Only the embryo in the grape seed is the result of sexual fertilization, the grape is unaffected.
+Only the embryo in the grape seed is the result of sexual insemination, the grape is unaffected.
 Riesling remains Riesling, even when fertilized by Silvaner pollen.

 All vines species with the same DNA structure are crossable with each other.
 These are all European (Vitis vinifera), but also most American and Asian varieties.
-This means that most varieties can not only fertilize each other (which a priori does not yet mean reproduction), but are also crossable with each other, creating new varieties.
+This means that most varieties can not only fertilize each other (which a priori does not yet mean reproduction), but are also crossable with each other and thereby create new varieties.
 If the seeds germinate, then the resulting seedlings spontaneous crossbred two parent plants.
-A variety with different from the mother places new properties is most likely to arise when a pollination made by another variety.
-In this way, in thousands of years countless grape varieties have spontaneously evolved naturally (see four examples in the picture).
+A variety with different from the mother places new properties is most likely to arise when one pollination made by another variety.
+In this way, in thousands of years, countless grape varieties spontaneously arose naturally (see four examples in the picture).
 However, the genetic material of the parent plant and the parent plant are also recombined if the fertilization took place within two vines of the same variety.
 Their genetic differences are low, because the vines mostly in the vineyard Clones by vegetative propagation are.

 The cultivated vine is for the most part self-pollinating, primarily within the hermaphrodite (autogamous) or between two flowers of the same bark, which is understood as self-fertilization in the narrower sense.
 Self-fertilization in a broader sense also applies between two flowers of the same vine (geitonogam).
-Dwarf plants of a grape variety can be pollinated not only with the pollen grains of plants of the same variety, but also of other varieties and thereby successfully cross-pollinated (xenogam), without the development of flowering to a berry is affected.
+However, chickweed plants of one grape variety can be pollinated not only with the pollen grains of plants of the same variety, but also of other varieties and thereby successfully cross-fertilized (xenogam), without affecting the development of flowering into a berry.
 However, the germinability of self-fertilized seeds (grape seeds) may be impaired.
 As a rule, cross-pollinated varieties are more fertile and more vital than those from self-pollination.
-But this is irrelevant, because in viticulture the grapes are indeed destined for pressing and their seeds not for sowing.
-For berry training enough pollen.
+But this is irrelevant because in viticulture the grapes are indeed destined for the pressing and their cores not for sowing.
+For berry education are enough from any pollen.

 In the case of grape vines grown out of grape pits without human intervention, the paternal pollen donor is not known a priori.
-Such spontaneously produced varieties, in contrast to the conscious new breed by man with " openly bloomed "(" Open pollinated ", abbr."
+Such spontaneously produced varieties, in contrast to the conscious new breed by humans with " openly bloomed "(" Open pollinated ", abbr."
 OP ").
-Fertilization ultimately produces a single berry from every single flower.
+Fertilization ultimately results in a single berry of each individual flower.
 This means that a bunch of grapes with, for example, 150 berries could (theoretically) have 150 different fathers (the father being a foreign vine).
 Each berry of this grape would have the same mother in this case, but the grape 150 different fathers (pollen donors).
-The pollen may come from its own flower, from a flower of the same crop, from a flower of another crop of the same vine, from a neighboring vine of the same variety, or from vines of other varieties from neighboring vineyards.
+The pollen may come from its own flower, from a flower from the same plant, from a flower of another crop of the same vine, from a neighboring vine of the same variety, or from vines of other varieties from neighboring vineyards.

 The maternal tissue of the ovary subsequently grows to the berry with the five to six nuclei.
-These could grow out as mentioned above seedlings provide different varieties.
-From crosses between Cabernet Sauvignon x Bronner are 1983 in Freiburg three quite different grape varieties arose ( baron.
+These could, as mentioned above, when they grow out seedlings provide different varieties.
+From crosses between Cabernet Sauvignon x Bronner are 1983 in Freiburg three quite different grape varieties were created ( baron.
 Cabernet Carbon.
 Souvignier Gris ).
-The three underlying kernels could theoretically all come from the same berry.
-Reigns during the vine flower bad weather such as cold, rain, wind or hail before, the fertilization process is impaired.
+The three underlying nuclei could theoretically all come from the same berry.
+During the vines blooms bad weather such as cold, rain, wind or hail before, the fertilization process is impaired.
 Rain, wind and high humidity hinder pollen dispersal and flight, but also cause that the jump mechanism of the coping does not work or only partially and these are not blown off, but remain loose on the scars and stick there.
-As a result, pollination can no longer take place.
+As a result, pollination can no longer be done.
 Coldness impedes the outgrowth of the pollen tubes.
 Therefore, never all ovules are fully fertilized.

 However, since the embryo in the seed stimulates fruiting, the insufficiently fertilized berries remain smaller.
-The result is parthenocarpy (or Stenospermokarpie = apparent mossiness) or early Verrieseln (Dropping) of completely unfertilized flowers.
+The result is parthenocarpy (or Stenospermokarpie = apparent mossiness) or early Verrieseln (Falling off) of completely unfertilized flowers.
 The grape has less then and petits Grapes on.
 However, this does not have to be a disadvantage because a reduced yield can increase the quality.
-Because the produced ingredients of the grapevine are now concentrated on a smaller number of berries, and that may result in more extractives, higher sugar content and overall better wine quality.
+Because the ingredients of the grapevine are now concentrated on a lower number of berries, which can result in more extractives, higher sugar content and overall better wine quality.
 Just a few weeks after flowering, the berries reach pea size.
 This is already part of the next development step, the fruit set,

 Regarding fertilization process see also under flower bud and hermaphrodite flower, A list of grapevine relevant keywords is under grapevine contain.
 All aids, works and measures in the vineyard during the growth cycle can be found under the keyword Weingarten Care,